 We provide a range of supports for disabled students including assistive technology and academic support.
 The college recently launched an Autism-Friendly Initiative with the aim of making NCI an autism-friendly institution having committed to 8 key principles for autism inclusion on campus.

 Q7.
-What’s student life like at NCI?
+What’s student life at NCI like?

 As we are a small college, our students often comment that there is a friendly atmosphere with a real sense of community here.
 From formal balls to free comedy gigs and everything in between, the Student’s Union (NCISU) organise lots of events and activities throughout the academic year to bring some fun to student life on the NCI campus.